Democratic Party (South Korea, 2015): Leadership ideology changes

 The ideology of the Democratic Party has gone through changes depending on its leadership.
 In the party's early days, moderate and conservative-leaning leadership were mainstream, but as a result of progressives and conservatives competing for leadership, the party has gradually moved in a progressive direction.

 During the early days of the New Politics Alliance for Democracy, co-leaders Kim Han-gil and Ahn Cheol-soo took a tough stance on relations with North Korea and pursued harmony between selective welfare and universal welfare.
 As moderates, they faced criticism from progressives inside the party for being 'centre-right', leading some progressive members to withdraw from the party.
 After the party's defeat in the 2014 South Korean by-elections, Kim and Ahn resigned as party leaders.
 Kim Han-gil and Ahn Cheol-soo joined the right-wing People Power Party in 2022.

 After Kim and Han's resignation, moderates Park Young-sun and Moon Hee-sang assumed party leadership through an emergency committee.
 Later, in the 2015 party leadership election, liberal Moon Jae-in won over moderate Park Jie-won.
-Moon's resigned as leader shortly before the 2016 South Korean legislative election, due to factional conflict and continuous losses in by-elections.
+Moon resigned as leader shortly before the 2016 South Korean legislative election, due to factional conflict and continuous losses in by-elections.
 He was succeeded by an emergency committee led by conservative economist Kim Chong-in.

 Afterwards, liberals Choo Mi-ae and Lee Hae-chan served as party leader.
 Lee Hae-chan suggested the party move in a progressive direction, claiming that the party is not a progressive party by international standards, and its policies are much more conservative than those of reformist parties in Europe, labelling the Democratic Party "centre-right".

 After that, moderates such as Lee Nak-yon and Kim Tae-nyeon held the party leadership.
 However, after the progressive Lee Jae Myung was elected as the party's leader, the party moved in a more progressive direction, to the dismay of the moderate and conservative factions.

 Factions

 The Democratic Party is a big tent party, with ideological factions spanning from centre-left to centre-right on the political spectrum.

-As of March 2024, the party's mainstream is dominated by the liberal and progressive pro–Lee Jae-myung faction.
+As of March 2024, the party's mainstream is dominated by the liberal and progressive pro–Lee Jae Myung faction.
 The once influential pro–Lee Nak-yon faction has de facto moved to the New Future Party.
-They were joined by members of the anti–Lee Jae-myung faction Hong Young-pyo and Sul Hoon, who quit the Democratic Party, citing their opposition to Lee Jae-myung.
+They were joined by members of the anti–Lee Jae Myung faction Hong Young-pyo and Sul Hoon, who quit the Democratic Party, citing their opposition to Lee Jae-myung.
 Although its influence has been reduced from years past, there is also a social conservative and economic liberal faction centered on National Assembly Speaker Kim Jin-pyo.